How to become a property developer: 8 simple steps

 1. Develop a property development business plan

 Even if you’re planning on starting a property development business part-time, and aren’t sure if it will become a full-time business or just an additional way to make cash, it’s still sensible to have a property development business plan (take a look at our business plan template).
-You need to set specific and targeted goals about what you want to achieve from your property venture as well as step-by-step outlines of how you will achieve your objectives.

 It is also important to bear resources in mind; if you are likely to require staff then you may need to employ the help of HR agencies or payroll service providers to ensure you operate legally.
 Equally, if you need to promote your business, you may need to look into designing a website or running marketing campaigns.
 Many companies choose to outsource these processes when starting out to ensure that quality is retained at all times.